flocked/FZSwiftUtils/README.md

 - Observe KVO properties of a `NSObject` using `observeChanges(for:)`.

-It returns a `KeyValueObservation` object that you need to save as long as you want to observe the property.
+It returns `KeyValueObservation` that you need to save as long as you want to observe the property.

 ```swift
 let textField = NSTextField()